Monday 25th January 2021 | 3 minute read

 There are two challenges with security monitoring.
 First, you need to gather and assimilate more event logs to ensure you have a complete visibility of your entire hybrid IT estate – including applications and user and entity behaviour.
 Second, you need a way to search through tens of thousands of events quickly and effectively, linking activities that may indicate a security breach.

-Azure Sentinel powered by Fusion AI helps to solve both these problems.
-Although run in the Cloud, Azure Sentinel interconnects and ingests from a wide range of third-party applications and services – including those installed in your on-premise data centre.
+Microsoft Sentinel powered by Fusion AI helps to solve both these problems.
+Although run in the Cloud, Microsoft Sentinel interconnects and ingests from a wide range of third-party applications and services – including those installed in your on-premises data centre.

 Fusion takes this ML-based detection a step further by reassessing these low fidelity “yellow” events against alerts from other data sources to create high fidelity “red” incidents that indicate a high probability of breach.
 Fusion carefully analyses entity activity from both Microsoft and third-party products and maps the behaviours to the cyber kill-chain to determine if something malicious is at play and at what stage, before prioritising it to a “red” incident in terms of severity.

 As Fusion is used to detect advanced, multistage attacks which are made up of various individual events and alerts, a good use case for this would be detecting an anomalous login, followed by a suspicious Office 365 forwarding rule being set up on that account.
 These individual alerts on their own would be medium “orange” alerts and will likely be “in the queue” of alerts for your security team to work through.
 However, Fusion uses AI to piece these actions together and can then detect that this activity as a multistage attack.
 It can then create one high “red” incident that will immediately raise the attention of your security team, rapidly increasing response times to a potential breach.